 Why manage manure?
 There are several reasons!
 Manure can affect your operation in good and bad ways, and it can impact other people and creatures.
-The following is from Tips on Land & Water Management […]
+The following is from Tips on Land & Water Management for Small Acreages […]

 Tag Archives | manure

 It’s springtime and the Willamette Valley is greening up.
 We’ll certainly receive more rain before summertime, and some of that rain will run off the land to surface streams.
-When water travels over the surface […]
+When water travels over the surface of the land, […]

 This information comes directly from the Oregon office of the Natural Resources Conservation Service.
 We’ve copied it here for your convenience, but feel free to go to the source.